-The roof air conditioner can, at best, cool the air it intakes by 20° F. During hot weather, through the day, your RV will absorb heat, increasing the inside temperature.
+Under the best conditions, the roof air conditioner(s) can ONLY cool the temperature of outside air by 20° F. During hot weather your RV will absorb heat throughout the day, increasing the inside temperature.
 This is referred to as heat gain.